watem-sedem/watem-sedem/docs/routing.rst

 of this step, the direction is mapped to the (inter-) cardinal directions.
 These cardinal directions define the `target1` and `target2` pixels, and the weight (:math:`\in[0,1], \sum \text{weight} = 1`) they receive from the source pixel.
-This amount is can be used to weight the sediment load per pixel (WS), the direct run-off depth (CN) and upstream area (CN/WS) for each target pixel.
+This amount can be used to weight the sediment load per pixel (WS), the direct run-off depth (CN) and upstream area (CN/WS) for each target pixel.
 In next step, the flow directions and weights (cardinal space) are adjusted according to elevation and land cover, as shown in the scheme